KeithJH/BenchPiCalc/notes/NaiveOmpPi.md

 ## Both

-We finally get to some rather good performance for a simple solution with both `-march` and `-ffast-math`, though we are getting less pronounced benefit from multithreading, with only ~1.99x performance improvement from the same configuration with SerialPi.
+Oddly there doesn't seem to be more improvement with both `-march` and `-ffast-math`.

 ```
 benchmark name                            samples    iterations          mean